 ID Logistics Taiwan manages food and non-food warehouses for major retailers, mainly in the form of cross-docking.
-ID Logistics Taiwan had 209 direct employees as of December 31, 2013.
-It also employs temporary staff to cope with peaks in volumes.
+ID Logistics Taiwan had 216 direct employees as of December 31, 2014.

-• ID Logistics do Brasil (Brazil)
+ID Logistics do Brasil (Brazil)

 ID Logistics do Brasil is a company incorporated under Brazilian law whose head office is in São Paulo.